Ray1208xxxx/TCS/README.md

 2. **Refinement**: Improve metrics and algorithms for better results across all focus areas.
 3. **Training the Model**: Incorporate real-world feedback to train and fine-tune the framework's prediction and analysis capabilities.
 4. **Testing & Deployment**: Conduct iterative tests and deploy the framework incrementally within the organization or for clients.

 ---

+## **Additional Resources**

+### **Research Insights and Final Presentation**
+This project includes detailed research insights and a comprehensive final presentation that provide further context, methodology, and findings related to the benchmarking framework.

+- **Research Insights**: Explore in-depth analyses of benchmarking dimensions such as **Process**, **Security**, **Workforce Productivity**, and **Cost Efficiency**, including industry trends and evaluation metrics.
+- **Final Presentation**: Access a structured summary of the project's purpose, scope, methodology, and recommendations for implementing the benchmarking framework.

+These resources can be viewed within this GitHub repository.

+---